vector-of-bool/vscode-gitflow/README.md

   hotfix.

 ### Note

-This extension is still very new, but the existing supported features should work without issue.

 Development is ongoing.
 Please help support this project by trying it out and submitting issues and feature requests to [the github page](https://github.com/vector-of-bool/vscode-gitflow).